 Protection of traditional knowledge and cultural expressions: the case of 'Maasai IP'

-Maasai people Over time the issue of whether and how to protect cultural heritage and folklore has attracted increasing attention.
+Over time the issue of whether and how to protect cultural heritage and folklore has attracted increasing attention.
 Discussions in this sense have famously taken place in a number of jurisdictions, including Australia and some African countries.
 With particular regard to the latter, a few days ago the Financial Times published an interesting article , discussing the case of 'Maasai IP'.
 Maasai are are an ethnic group that has traditionally led a semi-nomadic life across southern Kenya and northern T anzania.
 They are are famous as warriors and cattle-rustlers.
 The Financial Times article discusses how awareness has arisen among Maasai as regards effective protection of the name, image, symbols, and reputation of Maasai people.
-In particular, Isaac ole Tialolo, a member of Kenya’s Maasai tribe, is credited as the initiator of a "more legalistic approach to protecting - and monetising - [the] c...
+In particular, Isaac ole Tialolo, a member of Kenya’s Maasai tribe, is credited as the initiator of a "more legalistic approach to protecting - and monetising - [the] cultural heritage" o...